Top tips for good heart health

 - Ethnic background

 For the South Asian population (Bangladeshis, Indians and Pakistanis), and people with an African Caribbean background, CVD risk can be higher than for the rest of the UK population.

 Your risk of developing heart disease increases with age.

 Men are more likely to develop heart disease earlier than women.

 The more risk factors you have, the greater your personal risk.
 But there are many things you can do to reduce your overall risk and keep your heart healthy.
 It’s never too late to start!

-Even though you can’t do anything to change some of these risk factors, there are a number of lifestyle behaviours that put you at increased risk that can be changed.
+Even though you cannot do anything to change some of these risk factors, there are several lifestyle behaviours that put you at increased risk that can be changed.
 The main ones are: